Generalizations of The Finite Height Criterion for Local Tabularity: Logics of finite modal depth

-\begin{theorem} Let $\clF$ be a class of Kripke frames of finite height $h>0$, and assume that the modal depth $d$ of the logic $\Log\clust{\clF}$ is finite.
+\begin{theorem} Let $\clF$ be a class of Kripke frames such that $\h{\clF}\leq h$ for a positive finite $h$.
+Assume that the modal depth $d$ of the logic $\Log\clust{\clF}$ is finite.
 Then the modal depth of $\Log\clF$ is also finite, and specifically

 where $m=\tra{\clF}$. \end{theorem} \begin{remark} It is not given explicitly that $m$ is finite.
 However, since the modal depth of the logic $\Log\clust{\clF}$ is finite, this logic is locally tabular by Proposition \ref{prop:md-lt}, and so $\clust{\clF}$ is pretransitive by Proposition \ref{prop:pretr}.
 It is easy to see that pretransitivity of clusters combined with the finite height of $\clF$ implies pretransitivity of $\clF$.
-So $m$ is finite. \end{remark} \begin{proof} Let $f(h)=(d+m+1)h-m-1$.
-We show that $\md{\Log\clF}\leq f(h)$ by induction on $h$.
+So $m$ is finite. \end{remark} \begin{proof} Let $\clF_n$ be the class of all $m$-transitive frames of height at most $n$ and whose clusters are in $\clust{\clF}$.
+Put $f(n)=(d+m+1)n-m-1$.
+By induction on $n$, we show that for $n>0$,